Weeknight Shepherd’s Pie: A Cozy Leftover Roast Beef Meal

 “Absolutely yummy recipe!
 Used left over Tri-tip and it was perfect.
 Thank you for giving me another great go-to recipe!
 Family loved it too!!”
 CHRISTY M.

-it’s Shepherd’s Pie with lamb and Cottage Pie with beef.
-Oops!
-I called it Shepherd’s Pie, but the recipe uses beef—my mistake.
+Technically, Shepherd’s Pie uses lamb, while Cottage Pie uses beef.
+Oops—I called it Shepherd’s Pie, but this version uses roast beef.

-Still, most Americans use “Shepherd’s Pie” for both, and it’s too late to change how Google sees it!
+Still, most Americans use “Shepherd’s Pie” for both, and Google agrees—so here we are!

-I call this a “Weeknight” recipe because we usually have pot roast or this deviled Swiss chuck steak on Sunday, which makes this an easy leftover beef recipe for the following week.
+I call this a “Weeknight” recipe because we often have pot roast or this deviled Swiss chuck steak on Sunday, which makes this an easy leftover beef recipe for the following week.

-When faced with leftover roast beef, I often debate between this Weeknight Shepherd’s Pie, Vegetable Beef Soup, Steak and Mushroom Soup, Leftover Brisket Quesadillas, or these Memorable Green Chile Beef Enchiladas—each is a delicious way to repurpose leftovers.
+When faced with leftover roast beef, I often debate between this Weeknight Shepherd’s Pie, Vegetable Beef Soup, Steak and Mushroom Soup, Leftover Brisket Quesadillas, or these Memorable Green Chile Beef Enchiladas—all delicious ways to repurpose leftovers.

 Ingredients and Substitutions